markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/ASSEMBLER.md

 Again, it is important to emphasize that the `PackageVerifier` is the primary class used to insure the generated packages are correct: your IT is only as good as your `PackageVerifier`.

-### Runtime setup and Docker boilerplate

-Using the `SubmitAndValidatePackagesIT` requires extensive boilerplate to configure the Docker environment (see the deployment section for details).
-The first step is to insure that your Maven POM is properly configured to start the necessary Docker containers, outlined below:

-* Create a `Dockerfile` that will produce a Deposit Services runtime image that includes your `Assembler` and a `repositories.json` configured to invoke that Assembler
-* Create a docker-maven-plugin configuration in your pom.xml that includes:
-    * Your Deposit Services runtime image from step 1.
-    * Each dependency, including:
-        * Fedora
-        * Elastic Search
-        * Indexer At this point, you should be able to invoke `mvn docker:start` and interact with each service using your browser or `curl`, as appropriate.
-This confirms that your `maven-docker-plugin` configuration is
-          correct: your Deposit Services runtime under test is being started, and all of its dependant services are up and available

 ### Configuration gotchas

 There are a couple nuances to the `SubmitAndValidatePackagesIT` to be aware of.
 Firstly, you must provide a runtime